 9 February 2021 | Hank Guitjens

 The COVID-19 pandemic put immense pressure on societies worldwide, and because of that, the demand for more and faster testing capacity became greater than ever before.
-Pharmaceutical companies strive to make rapid test devices as available to the public as possible, but innovative technologies are necessary to do so.
+Pharmaceutical companies strive to make rapid test devices as available to the public as possible, but innovative technologies for Printed Electronics are necessary to do so.

 Biosensor Test Strips are an innovative technology, but with the short-term demand for millions of test strips for a virus that’s still relatively new, companies are facing a challenging task.
 Rotary screen printing might be the solution for this challenge.
 In this blog, I will explain how this printing method can solve the increased global demand for more test capacity.